-What’s in a planning commission’s annual report? – Part 1
+What’s in a planning commission’s annual report?

 Operations of the commission

-Also, consider including the number of plans the planning commission reviewed from neighboring units of government (MCL 125.3841(3)).
-A summary of the past year’s ordinance amendments is also helpful for the legislative body to recall the issues that arose and the solutions offered over the past year.
+Also, consider including the number of plans the planning commission reviewed from neighboring units of government as allowed for by the MPEA (MCL 125.3841(3)).
+A summary of the past year’s ordinance amendments is also helpful for the legislative body to recall the issues that arose and the solutions offered.
 Remember the responsibility to review local infrastructure and capital expenditures?
-These reviews constitute operations of the commission too (see Michigan State University Extension news article Planning commissions’ reviews ensure consistency).
-For a county, a report on operations should include the number of municipal plans and township zoning ordinances reviewed.
+(MCL 125.3861) These reviews constitute operations of the commission, too. (see Michigan State University Extension news article “Planning commissions’ reviews ensure consistency”) For a county, a report on operations should include the number of municipal plans and township zoning ordinances reviewed.
 For a township and county, Farmland Development Rights Agreements (commonly known as PA 116 agreements) reviewed in the past year may be of interest to the legislative body, too.

-Status of ongoing planning activities
+Status of planning activities

 Recommendations to the legislative body related to planning and development